screwdriver-cd/guide/docs/user-guide/metadata.md

 Notes:
 - `meta set` is not allowed for external builds.
-- If the `--external` flag did not trigger the build, then meta will not be set.
+- If the `--external` pipeline job did not trigger the build, meta will not be set.

 ### Pull Request Comments